bluishglc/ranger-emr-cli-installer/readme.md

 ## 2. Download

-1. First all, setup a clean Linux server, login and switch to root user.
+1. First of all, setup a clean linux server, login and switch to `root` user.

-2. Install Git and check out this tool.
+2. Install git and check out this project.

 ```bash
 yum -y install git